All That Matters (Justin Bieber song): Composition and lyrics

 Musically, "All That Matters" is a mid-tempo R&B ballad and love song, with blues elements.
 The instrumentation is reliant on strums of acoustic guitar, a lush bass, and a drum beat.
 Percussion is included alongside the acoustic notes, going against the traditional style of R&B. A steady pace is maintained throughout the song, while Bieber lowers his vocal register on instances such as the hook.

-In the lyrics of "All That Matters", Bieber sings about Gomez being all that matters for him.
+In the lyrics of "All That Matters", Bieber sings about someone being all that matters for him.
 On the hook, Bieber croons to his lover "you're all that matters to me".
 He also belts out the question, "What's a king bed without a queen?"
 Bieber asserts his gratefulness for her existence and that from the bottom of his heart, she is the only girl he sees.

 Release and promotion

 On October 14, 2013, "All That Matters" was released as the second single for the album and Music Mondays, coinciding with Canadian Thanksgiving.
 The song subsequently topped the iTunes charts of multiple countries, such as the United States, Brazil, and Denmark.
 Bieber celebrated this success over Twitter, thanking all of the listeners.
 In December 2013, the song received airplay on rap radio stations in New York.
 "All That Matters" was later included as the second track of Bieber's second compilation album Journals on December 23, 2013.

 A clip for the song accompanied its release on October 15, 2013.
 The clip was filmed on Bieber's visit to China for his Believe Tour (2012–13), and shot by American director Alfredo Flores.
 Bieber appears atop the Great Wall of China, singing, dancing, cradling a baby, and embracing his fans.
 His outfit consists of a white shirt, chain, baseball cap, and sunglasses.
 On October 18, 2013, Bieber shared an accompanying lyric video.
 The minimal video relies on a black-and-white style for the lyrics, accompanied by geometric symbols.
 Occasional hints of purple break up the style and when Bieber sings the "king bed" line, a bed appears.